lancecontreras/RunCustomToolOnBuild/README.md

+# Background
+I created this because I am working on a multiple solution that share the same project that will build multiple platforms, which is .NET 2.0, .NET4 and UWP.
+This project contains some files that uses custom tool to generate another file.
+Every platform has their own version of the custom tool and it generates different output.
+So to prevent me from running the custom tool every time I switche from one solution to the other, I created this tool to automatically run the custom tools so I don't have to search for each files and run the custom tool manually.

 # RunCustomToolOnBuild
 ![alt text](https://github.com/lancecontreras/RunCustomToolOnBuild/blob/master/RunTool.png)

-This is a visual studio 2015 extension that will allow the custom tool on every project item to run during build so that there's no need to run/save each custom tools manually.
-This can be very helpful on projects that are using resource(resx) and TextTemplate (tt) files.
+RunCustomtoolOnBuild is a visual studio extension that tries to run the custom tools associated to project files on build.
+If you're working on a project that uses custom tool to generate a file (i.e. resx, resw and tt), this tool will run those custom tool automatically if it feels that the generated file is not updated.
+That it saves you time from running custom tool on each files.

-I also give credit to [thomaslevesque](https://github.com/thomaslevesque), author of [AutoRunCustomTool](https://github.com/thomaslevesque/AutoRunCustomTool) where I got most of the codes here.
+Credits to [thomaslevesque](https://github.com/thomaslevesque), author of [AutoRunCustomTool](https://github.com/thomaslevesque/AutoRunCustomTool) where I got most of the codes from.

-Background : I created this because I am working on a project that will run in multiple platforms, which is .NET 2.0, .NET4 and UWP.
-I am sharing a resource file across those projects and each project has their own way or version of custom tool which gives me different output when i ran them individually.
-Whenever I will switch from working on one project to another, I have to run each custom tools on every TT and resource files in each projects.
-This tool saved me from that effort.

 ## How to Use: